JuliaAI/MLJ.jl/docs/src/composing_models.md

 Source @ 3…40
 ```

-*Note.* Once can wrap the source nodes around `nothing` instead of
+*Note.* One can omit the specification of data at the source nodes (by
+writing instead `Xs = source()` and `ys = source(kind=:target)`) and
-actual data.
-One can still export the resulting network as a
+still export the resulting network as a stand-alone model using the
+@from_network macro described later; see the example under [Static
-stand-alone model (see later) but will be unable to fit or call on
+operations on nodes](@ref).
+However, one will be unable to fit
-network nodes as described below.
+or call network nodes, as illustrated below.

-We label nodes we will construct according to their outputs in the
+We label the nodes that we will define according to their outputs in
-diagram.
-Notice that the nodes `z` and `yhat` use the same machine,
+the diagram.
+Notice that the nodes `z` and `yhat` use the same
-namely `box`, for different operations.
+machine, namely `box`, for different operations.

 To construct the `W` node we first need to define the machine `stand`
 that it will use to transform inputs.